reactjs/react.dev/content/docs/reference-react-component.md

 }
 ```

-The above two component definitions are equivalent, but currently class components have access to more features.
-They are described below.
-The only method you *must* define in a `React.Component` subclass is called [`render()`](#render), the rest are optional.
+The only method you *must* define in a `React.Component` subclass is called [`render()`](#render).
+All the other methods described on this page are optional.

+**We strongly recommend against creating your own base component classes.** In React components, [code reuse is primarily achieved through composition rather than inheritance](/docs/composition-vs-inheritance.html).

 >Note:
 >
 >React doesn't force you to use the ES6 class syntax.
 If you prefer to avoid it, you may use the `create-react-class` module or a similar custom abstraction instead.
 Take a look at [Using React without ES6](/docs/react-without-es6.html) to learn more.

-### Avoid Custom Base Classes

-**We strongly recommend against creating your own base component classes, both in the application and the library code.**

-In React components, code reuse is primarily achieved through composition rather than inheritance.
-Take a look at [these common scenarios](/docs/composition-vs-inheritance.html) to get a feel for how to use composition.

-Avoid creating and extending custom base component classes.

 ### The Component Lifecycle

-Each component has several "lifecycle methods" that you can override to run code at particular times in the process.

-**You can use [this interactive lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) as a cheat sheet.**

-In the list below, commonly used lifecycle methods are marked as **bold**.
+Each component has several "lifecycle methods" that you can override to run code at particular times in the process. **You can use [this lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) as a cheat sheet.** In the list below, commonly used lifecycle methods are marked as **bold**.
 The rest of them exist for relatively rare use cases.

 #### Mounting